fabricix/MPM-Geomechanics/README.md

 │  ├─ make/
 │  ├─ msbuild/
 │  ├─ testing/
-│  │  ├─ build/ ---> "The commands must be executed here"
+│  │  ├─ CMakeLists.txt
-│  │  │  ├─ CMakeLists.txt
+│  │  ├─ build/
 ```
-The commands must be executed in the `/build/testing/build` directory, otherwise, the process will produce an error.
+The commands must be executed in the `/build/testing/build` directory (If it does not exist, it must be created), otherwise, the process will produce an error.

 ```
 cmake -G "MinGw Makefiles" ..